issa16/cogs3/docs/stories/stories.md

 ### User creation
 #### Tested
 - Any users can log in with an institutional email address [IT]
-- Anyone user with a  pre-approved, non-institutional email address can log in
+- Anyone user with a  pre-approved, non-institutional email address can log in [IT]
 #### Not Tested
 - Users should be automatically removed from the system when they leave university
 #### Not Implemented